bonsai-rx/docs/articles/reactive-sink.md

 > [!Tip]
 > `Sink` operators are very useful to prevent side-effects from affecting the source sequence.
 Even if the inner sequence terminates early, or changes the timing of emitted values, these effects will not propagate to the outer sequence.

+> [!Warning]
+> If the source sequence terminates, the subscription to the nested sequence will be cancelled.
+If the reactive operation needs to be fully asynchronous and decoupled from the main sequence, consider using @subjects to process items in a separate branch of the workflow.